 (Note on all traps: Please follow the CDC’s guidelines when disposing of dead rodents.)

-- Hire a Professional: Of course, the easiest way to get rid of mice and rats is to hire a reputable pest control professional like MMPC in NYC.
+- Professional Pest Control – Of course, the easiest way to get rid of mice and rats is to hire a reputable pest control professional like MMPC in NYC.
 Our trained rodent experts can help you accurately determine the scope of your rodent problem and recommend the optimal solutions based on your building and infestation.
-If you don’t live in the Tri-State Area, check out our guide about picking the right pest control company for you.

 Rodent Proofing and Exclusion Services